griptape-ai/griptape/docs/griptape-cloud/data-sources/create-data-source.md

 ### Confluence

-You can connect to your personal or company Confluence by providing a domain, [Atlassian API Token](https://id.atlassian.com/manage-profile/security/api-tokens), and the email address for the token holder's account.
-Each Confluence Data Source is limited to a single space in Confluence.
+You can connect to your personal or company Confluence by providing a URL, [Atlassian API Token](https://id.atlassian.com/manage-profile/security/api-tokens), and the email address for the token holder's account.
+Each Confluence Data Source can be limited to a single Space in Confluence by specifying the [specific URL for that Space](https://support.atlassian.com/confluence-cloud/docs/use-spaces-to-organize-your-work/).

+### Structure (Experimental)

+You can specify a [Structure](../structures/create-structure.md) to run as a Data Source as long as your Structure returns a [`TextArtifact` or `ListArtifact` from Griptape](../../griptape-framework/data/artifacts.md).
+You can use this as a way to build custom Data Sources.

+## Other Data Source Types

+If you do not see a Data Source configuration you'd wish to use, you can submit a request via [Discord](https://discord.gg/gnWRz88eym) or `hello@griptape.ai`.